lklint/azure-serverless-workshop/Day 2/7. Security/Security.md

 Click *Rewiew + Create* then create the Key Vault.

+Assign your Azure user the permission of *KeyVault Administrator* to allow you to insert values/secrets/keys into the new vault.

 Enable the system assigned managed identity for the Function App we created earlier.

 Assign the *Reader* role to the Function App in your new Key Vault app.